autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 reasoning and planning.

 In this context, a map's origin should have some ECEF coordinate associated with it.
-A map should likely be reasonably bounded in size (e.g. < 10 km) so as to avoid error induced due to the curvature of the planet.
+A map should likely be reasonably bounded in size (e.g. < 83 km[3]) so as to avoid error induced due to the curvature of the planet.

 Because of this, it is likely necessary to geofence or implement a mechanism that allows the